Casino Helsinki

 Casino Helsinki is a casino located in Helsinki, Finland, located less than a ten minute walk from Central Railway Station.
-It's owned by government-owned Veikkaus and is one of the few casinos in the world, and the second in Finland, to donate all of its profits to charity.
-The other non-profit casino in Finland is Paf which donates all of its profits from the autonomous Åland islands.
+It's owned by government-owned Veikkaus.
 Casino Helsinki employs around 200 people, and it had around 305,000 visitors in 2009 with around 30 million euros of revenue.

 The predecessor of the casino, Casino Ray, founded by the Slot Machine Association and opened in December 1991, operated in Kamppi, in the Hotel Presidentti building.

-The casino is open 363 days a year from 12 pm to 4 am.
+The casino is open Sunday-Thursday from 3 pm to 2 am and Friday-Saturday from 3 pm to 4 am.
 It has around 300 slot machines, over 20 gaming tables and a poker room.
 The two-story casino has around 2600 m2 of space.

 Casino Helsinki features a show and dinner restaurant combining dinner with performance shows.

 Games

 Table Games

 The selection of table games includes American roulette, blackjack, oasis poker, baccarat and Dynamic Poker Pro.